colinjeanne/stop-lang/readme.md

 another with subtraction being defined depending on the types of the values.
 Values are subtracted left to right.

+If any value is `UNDEFINED` then the result is undefined.

-If left value is a list or a string and the right value is a number then the item or character at that index is removed.
+If the right value is a list of nonnegative integers and the left value is a string or list then the right value is interpreted as a set of indices to remove from the left value.

-When subtracting numbers from numbers the numbers are subtracted arithemtically.
+If all values are numbers then they are multiplied arithemtically.

-The result of all other data type combinations is not a number.
+Otherwise, if any value is not a number then the result is `NAN`.

     SUB 1 2 ; Returns -1